Norcia & Monti Sibillini

 Why this place

-The 2016 earthquakes destroyed much of central Norcia, including the basilica, whose façade is one of the most photographed images of the disaster.
-Reconstruction has been slow and politically contested; as of 2026 the basilica is partially rebuilt, the town's outer walls are restored, and many of the surrounding hamlets (Castelluccio, Castelsantangelo sul Nera) remain partly in temporary structures.
-Visitors should treat the region as a place still in the work of recovery, which means the visit itself is meaningful — economic and social — in a way that older tourism is not.
+Then came 2016.
+The earthquakes destroyed much of central Norcia, including the basilica, whose ruined façade became one of the most photographed images of the disaster.
+Reconstruction has been slow and politically contested.
+As of 2026 the basilica is partially rebuilt and the town's outer walls are restored, while many surrounding hamlets, Castelluccio and Castelsantangelo sul Nera among them, remain partly in temporary structures.
+This is a region still doing the work of recovery, and a visit here carries an economic and social weight that older tourism does not.

-The Castelluccio lentil fields produce, in the last week of June and the first two weeks of July, one of the most striking floral displays in southern Europe.
-The Norcia pork-curing tradition — norcineria gives the Italian language its word for the trade — has held its IGP designation continuously since 1997.
+For three weeks a year, from the last days of June into mid-July, the Castelluccio lentil fields put on one of the most striking floral displays in southern Europe.
+The other constant is pork.
+Norcia's curing tradition gave the Italian language its word for the trade, norcineria, and has held its IGP designation continuously since 1997.

 When to go

-The lentil bloom on the Castelluccio plateau between mid-June and mid-July is the year's single most famous window — it is also genuinely busy, and the road up from Norcia can queue.
-Late May and the first half of June, then September into mid-October, are the best mountain-walking weeks, with the same long days and far fewer cars.
-July and August are warm in the lower basin and pleasant on the high trails; the early-July Festival della Soia di Castelluccio is a local cultural anchor.
-Winter is real — Castelluccio is snow-bound from December to March, the trails close, and several restaurants in Norcia run reduced hours.
-The Black Truffle Fair in Norcia in late February to early March is the dedicated reason to visit in winter.
+Everyone comes for the lentil bloom on the Castelluccio plateau between mid-June and mid-July, and the bloom deserves it.
+It is also the one crowded window of the year; the road up from Norcia can queue.
+For walking, take late May and the first half of June, or September into mid-October: the same long days, far fewer cars.
+In July and August the lower basin is warm and the high trails stay pleasant, with the early-July Festival della Soia di Castelluccio as a local cultural anchor.
+Castelluccio is snow-bound from December to March, the trails close, and several restaurants in Norcia run reduced hours.
+In winter the dedicated reason to come is the Black Truffle Fair, late February to early March.

 How to get there

-The honest assessment is that Norcia is one of the harder Italian towns to reach by public transport — the Spoleto–Norcia railway was abandoned in 1968 and never reopened.
-The route is: train from Rome or Florence to Spoleto on the Trenitalia mainline, then a SUB bus from Spoleto Piazza della Vittoria to Norcia (around one hour, four to six services on weekdays, two on Sundays).
+No train has reached Norcia since 1968, when the Spoleto–Norcia railway was abandoned, so the approach takes patience.
+Take a Trenitalia mainline train from Rome or Florence to Spoleto, then the SUB bus from Spoleto Piazza della Vittoria to Norcia: around one hour, four to six services on weekdays, two on Sundays.
 From Perugia, change at Spoleto.
-From the Adriatic side, the bus from Ascoli Piceno runs once or twice a day in summer only.
-A hire car from Spoleto opens the Castelluccio plateau and the higher Sibillini trailheads, which are otherwise hard to reach.
-The old railway path is, for cyclists, an excellent disused-rail greenway from Spoleto to Sant'Anatolia di Narco — twenty-five kilometres of slow downhill, tunnels and viaducts included.
+From the Adriatic side, a bus runs from Ascoli Piceno once or twice a day, summer only.
+A hire car from Spoleto opens up the Castelluccio plateau and the higher Sibillini trailheads, which are otherwise hard to reach.
+Cyclists get the best of the lost railway: the old line is now an excellent greenway from Spoleto to Sant'Anatolia di Narco, twenty-five kilometres of slow downhill with the tunnels and viaducts thrown in.

 - Nearest station